jeff231li/adamantanes-temperature-scripts/04-GIST-calculations/README.md

 * $n_{i}$ -- average number of water molecules voxel $i$
 * $n_{i,bulk}$ -- average number of water molecules in a pure bulk environment in voxel $i$

 The water-water contribution is referenced with the bulk in order to make voxels far away from the solutes have zero values.
 To simplify things, I calculate the reference value by estimating the average energy in each voxel for a water box simulation at two temperatures.
 The average $E_{bulk}^{ww}$ for 298.15 K and 328.15 K are 9.562 kcal/mol and 9.173 kcal/mol, respectively.
 The water densities at these two temperatures are 0.0334 $\unicode{x212B}^{-3}$ and 0.0320 $\unicode{x212B}^{-3}$, respectively.
+The simulation and analysis scripts for pure water is available in [04-pure-water-box](04-pure-water-box)

 ## Heat Capacity Grid from GIST
 The heat capacity in each voxel $C_{p,i}$ is estimated by taking the difference in energy at two temperatures divided by the difference in temperature: